Are you interested in electric cars but struggling to understand the terminology? Don't worry! Our simple guide helps you through the basics.

 ICEs are on the way out, but they're not dead yet.
 Until EVs hit the mainstream, car makers are still improving conventional engines.

-This is simply a measure of how much energy a battery stores, with a higher figure giving a greater range.
+A kilowatt hour (kWh) is simply a measure of how much energy a battery stores, with a higher figure giving a greater range.
 A hybrid car's batteries might store around 1kWh – enough for a couple of miles – while the range-topping Tesla Model S can store 100kWh, giving it a range of up to 335 miles.

 Plug-in hybrid / plug-in hybrid electric vehicle (PHEV).
 A PHEV is essentially a hybrid vehicle with a bigger battery, giving it a longer all-electric range – perfect for city driving.
 As with a normal hybrid, the batteries are recharged by the electric motor during braking or coasting, and sometimes with help from the engine, but a full charge usually means plugging in.